gardener/landscaper-service/docs/proposals/multi-version.md

   - to upgrade to its intended LI version.
 Therefore, an allowed upgrade path must be enforced.
   - see which versions are currently supported, which are recommended and which are outdated and what are the possible upgrade paths.
+  - to see the exact timeframes in which
+    - specific LI versions are supported
+    - specific LI versions are set to "deprecated"
+    - specific LI versions run out of support -> results in a forced-upgrade?

 - How to upgrade a customer LI instance if his current version is not supported anymore?
 This might become even more critical if a security issue came up.